Investing in Structured Funds: What You Need to Know

 By combining these two strategies, you build an investment portfolio with double impact: you finance both green innovation and make pollution more expensive.
 It is a holistic way to combine financial performance and tangible contribution to decarbonization.

 Hydrogen is undoubtedly a technology of the future and a pillar of the energy transition.
 For investors, ETFs offer a diversified and accessible gateway to capturing the potential of this promising but risky market.
 The choice of a fund must be based on careful analysis of fees, size, and especially the underlying index strategy to find one that best matches your vision and risk appetite.
-Considering this investment over the long term and complementing it with direct impact assets, such as carbon credits, can enable you to build a resilient portfolio truly aligned with the major challenges of our century.
+Considering this investment over the long term and complementing it with direct impact assets, such as carbon quotas, can enable you to build a resilient portfolio truly aligned with the major challenges of our century.

 The composition varies depending on the ETF, but you frequently find names such as Plug Power (fuel cell specialist), Ballard Power Systems (fuel cell technology), Nel ASA (electrolysers and refueling stations), as well as industrial giants like Air Liquide or Linde Plc, historic players in industrial gas production, including hydrogen.